-Occasionally you may have problems while working with your MacBook.
+Occasionally you may have problems while working with your MacBook Pro.
 Read on to find some solutions to try when you have a problem.
-You can also find more troubleshooting information in Mac Help and on the MacBook Support website at www.apple.com/support/macbook.
+You can also find more troubleshooting information in Mac Help and on the MacBook Pro Support website at www.apple.com/support/macbookpro.

-If you experience a problem with your MacBook, there is usually a simple and quick solution.
+When you experience a problem working with your MacBook Pro, there is usually a simple and quick solution.
 Think about the conditions that led up to the problem.
 Making a note of things you did before the problem occurred will help you narrow down possible causes and find the answers you need.
 Things to note include:

 - The applications you were using when the problem occurred.
-Problems that occur only with a specific application might indicate that the application is not compatible with the version of the Mac OS installed on your computer. - Any new software that you installed, especially software that added items to the System folder. - Any hardware that you installed, such as additional memory or a peripheral.
+Problems that occur only with a specific application might indicate that the application is not compatible with the version of the Mac OS installed on your computer. - Any new software that you installed, especially software that added items to the System folder. - Any new hardware that you installed, such as additional memory or a peripheral.

-Problems That Prevent You from Using Your MacBook
+Problems That Prevent You from Using Your MacBook Pro

-If your MacBook doesn't respond or the pointer doesn't move
+If your MacBook Pro doesn't respond or the pointer doesn't move

-On rare occasions, an application might "freeze" on the screen.
-Mac OS X provides a way to quit a frozen application without restarting your computer.
-Quitting a frozen application might allow you to save your work in other open applications.
+On rare occasions, an application may "freeze" on the screen.
+Mac OS X provides a way to quit a frozen application and save your work in other open applications without restarting your computer.